-Fig. 7.
+Table 1.
 Running times for the Mandelbrot program.
 The left table shows times measured on an NVIDIA GTX680 GPU.
 The right table shows times measured on an NVIDIA TESLA c2070.
-The columns varies the number of threads-per-block, while the rows varies image size (square images).
-Each benchmarks was executed 1000 times and the total time is reported in seconds.
-The transfer of data to or from the GPU is not included in the timing measurements.
+The columns vary the number of threads-per-block, while the rows vary image size (square images).
+Each benchmark was executed 1,000 times and the total time is reported in seconds.
+The transfer of data to or from the GPU is not included in the timing measurements